cosmos/gaia/docs/modules/globalfee.md

-# Gaia Fees and Fees Checks
+# Gaia Fee and Fees Checks

 ## Fee Parameters
 The CosmosHub allows managing fees using 4 parameters.
 At the network level, there are three parameters from globalfee modules (`MinimumGasPricesParam`, `BypassMinFeeMsgTypes`, and `MaxTotalBypassMinFeeMsgGasUsage`) that can be set by gov proposal.
 Additionally, a fourth parameter which enables individual nodes to impose supplementary fee amount.

-1. Global fees (`MinimumGasPricesParam`).\
+1. global fees (`MinimumGasPricesParam`).\
-Global fee `MinimumGasPricesParam` is established at the network level through global fee params set via Governance Proposal, it sets a fee requirements that the entire network must adhere to.
+global fees `MinimumGasPricesParam` is established at the network level through globalfee params set via Governance Proposal, it sets a fee requirements that the entire network must adhere to.

+*Please note: in this context, "globalfee" or "Globalfee" are used to refer to the globalfee module, while "global fees" is referring to the `MinimumGasPricesParam` in the globalfee module's params.*

-2. `minimum-gas-prices` in `app.toml`\
+2.`minimum-gas-prices` in `app.toml`\
    By adjusting the minimum-gas-prices parameter in app.toml, nodes can enforce a fee that is higher than the globally defined MinimumGasPricesParam.
 However, it's important to note that this configuration solely determines whether transactions are eligible to enter this specific node's mempool.

 3. `BypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage`.\
- These two parameters are also part of the global fee params from gaiad v11.0.0.
+ These two parameters are also part of the globalfee params from gaiad v11.0.0.
 They can be changed through Gov Proposals. `BypassMinFeeMsgTypes` represents a list of message types that will be excluded from paying any fees for inclusion in a block, `MaxTotalBypassMinFeeMsgGasUsage` is the limit placed on gas usage for `BypassMinFeeMsgTypes`.

 ## Concepts

-## Global Fees
+## Global Fee module

-The Global Fees module has three params that can be set by gov proposal `param-change`:
+The globalfee module has three params that can be set by gov proposal `param-change`:
 - `MinimumGasPricesParam`
 - `BypassMinFeeMsgTypes`
 - `MaxTotalBypassMinFeeMsgGasUsage`

-### Global Fee Params: `MinimumGasPricesParam`
+### Globalfee Params: `MinimumGasPricesParam`

-Network level, Global fees consist of a list of [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/82ce891aa67f635f3b324b7a52386d5405c5abd0/types/dec_coin.go#L158).
+Network level, global fees consist of a list of [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/82ce891aa67f635f3b324b7a52386d5405c5abd0/types/dec_coin.go#L158).
 Every transaction must pay per unit of gas, **at least**, in one of the denominations (denoms) amounts in the list.
-This allows the Global Fee module to impose a minimum transaction fee for all transactions for a network.
+This allows the globalfee module to impose a minimum transaction fee for all transactions for a network.

 Requirements for the fees include:
 - fees have to be alphabetically sorted by denom